 Socially, cheetahs fall between the leopard and the lion—neither solitary nor incredibly social.
 You may see a few of the big felines together while on safari.

-Remember that whole cheetahs being fast thing?
-That speed allows them to catch the great sprinters of the savannah, such as gazelles, antelopes, and impalas.
+Speed allows them to catch the great sprinters of the savannah, such as gazelles, antelopes, and impalas.
 Once it grabs hold of its prey, a cheetah clenches its jaws around the kill’s neck.
 After sprinting at top speeds of 70 miles per hour, the fast and furious feline needs at least 20 minutes of recovery time before it can begin to eat.
 But it must hurry before hyenas or other thieves come in on the meal.

 Just like the other big cats of Africa, the cheetah is currently listed as “vulnerable” for a variety of reasons.
 Cheetahs have notoriously been hunted for their spotted fur.
 While poaching is illegal these days, humans break the law all the time.